ShooterAndy/Dicecord/help/markdown.md

-**bbcode** selects the last message sent by this bot on this channel and tries to convert it to BB-code formatting.
+**markdown** selects the last message sent by this bot on this channel and tries to convert it to markdown formatting.
-This is primarily useful for pasting on forums.

 Example:
-`!bbcode`
+`!markdown`

 As an optional parameter, you can supply message id for the message you want to process.
 Message id can be accessed via right-clicking the message from the bot and selecting the "Copy ID" option.